 2) Conquest (1983)

 One of my great regrets in life is that I did not discover this as a kid.
 This sword & sorcery flick was an attempt to capitalize on the success of Conan the Barbarian, but Fulci took it to an unsurpassed level of visionary madness.
 The entire film is shot through an aggressively foggy lens filter, and then he pumped as much fog as he possibly could into every scene.
-The result is like a transmission from another dimension.
+The result is like peering into another dimension.
 Handsome young adventurer Illias is given a magic bow by the god Cronos, which it turns out is the only weapon that can kill the evil witch Ocron.
 Ocron sends her army of werewolves to retrieve the bow, promising that she will take away the sun for all time.
 Illias teams up with an older misanthropic loner played by Jorge Rivero, and their relationship simmers with delightful homoerotic subtext.
 Things just get more and more insane from there as Ocron redoubles her efforts and performs all sorts of pagan rituals.
-There’s an easy way to see this in the proper aspect ratio in good quality: the Shout Factory App, which I was able to download on my Roku player.

 1) The Beyond (1981)